Forricide/still-feel-alive/Chapter 11.md

 Sarah shakes her head, sighs.
 "There's an Endbringer coming."

-Vague recognition.
+She recognizes the word, if only barely.
+From a television show, perhaps, back when...
 "Okay."

-"We have a sizeable team, but - none of us are particularly useful against him.
-No real damage, we'd just... well, it wouldn't go well."
+"We do have a sizeable team, but - none of us are particularly useful against him.
+We don't have any real damage, it would just... well, that kind of fight wouldn't go well."

 "Okay."